 How might Reflexology help?

-There is no conclusive evidence that reflexology works for any medical condition.
-A very small study showed that reflexology may help with the wellbeing of someone with Parkinson’s.
-However, a larger study is needed to confirm these results.
+There’s no conclusive evidence that reflexology works for any medical condition.
+A very small study has shown that reflexology may help with the wellbeing of people with Parkinson’s.
+However, a larger study is needed to confirm this.

 Is Reflexology safe?

-Reflexologists are not currently regulated by law, but they can register with the Complementary and Natural Healthcare Council.
-You will need to check your therapist is insured.
+Reflexologists aren’t regulated by law, but they may register with the Complementary and Natural Healthcare Council.

 - British Reflexology Association